 This exemption does not typically apply to advertising (e.g., “Only accepting white tenants”) or where the landlord uses a professional property manager or other real estate professional.
 Some states may have additional see restrictions.
 See state law for more details.

-Tenants may report discrimination regarding mental or physical health conditions to the federal government directly.
+Tenants may report discrimination regarding familial status, children, or pregnancy to the federal government directly.
 They also have the option in Wyoming to report it to state authorities.
 Tenants may choose to report the problem to both.

 What happens when a tenant reports a problem to the federal government?
 The most recent year we have data is from 2016.
 In 2016, 63.4% (55.6% from Wyoming) of discrimination cases were resolved in the year they were filed.
-9 out of the 9 discrimination complaints from Wyoming were about discrimination against those with mental or physical health conditions.
+0 out of the 9 discrimination complaints from Wyoming were about discrimination against children, familial status, or pregnancy.
 Landlords that violate the federal Fair Housing Act can face civil penalties up to $16,000 for a first violation and $65,000 for future violations (each act of discrimination is a separate violation).
 In cases where the Justice Department is involved, civil penalties may rise to $100,000 per violation and federal courts can add additional damages.
 Landlords should also keep in mind the time and costs involved in defending against an action by the federal government.
 About 36% of complaints end up with a charge or settlement, based on 2016 data.
 Data.gov

 What happens when a tenant reports a problem to the authorities of Wyoming or a local government?
 They may ask the tenant for information to help bring the case, including any evidence (e.g., emails and pictures).
 If the government finds there’s sufficient information between the tenant’s complaint (as well as complaints from other tenants), the landlord may be charged and taken to court to defend themselves.
 Landlords will likely receive fines if they lose.
 The amount of the fines will be determined in part by the severity of the issue.
 Fines increase significantly for repeat offenders.
 Wyo.
 Stat.
 40-26-137 , Wyo.
 Stat.
 Sec.
 40-26-132 .
 In addition, landlords may receive a misdemeanor criminal charge in certain cases, especially for severe cases or repeat offenders.
 This may result in some jail time.
 Wyo.
 Stat.
 40-26-137 , Wyo.
 Stat.
 40-26-144 , Wyo.
 Stat.
 Sec.
 40-26-132 .